Zentise/DripMate/README.md

 ## 🎯 What is DripMate?

 DripMate is a **full-stack web application** that solves the everyday problem of choosing what to wear.
-Unlike generic fashion apps that suggest clothes you don't own, DripMate builds outfit recommendations using **only the items in your personal wardrobe**.
+Powered by **Google Gemini AI**, it provides intelligent outfit recommendations using **only the items in your personal wardrobe**.

-Think of it as having a **personal stylist in your pocket** that knows your closet inside out.
+Think of it as having a **personal stylist in your pocket** that knows your closet inside out and understands fashion like a pro.

 ### 💡 The Problem We Solve